vishal3kumar/SimpleTunnel/README.md

 # My Notes:

+1) Update the code with new server address at:
+	SimpleTunnel/mac/ViewController.swift:
+		config.serverAddress = "10.213.175.17:8890"
+	check whether u need to update at:
+		SimpleTunnel/PacketTunnel/PacketTunnelProvider.swif: NEPacketTunnelNetworkSettings(tunnelRemoteAddress: tunnelAddress)
-1) You need to compile 'mac' project, this project include 'Application Extension' -> Packet Tunnel Provider (Please note this is different from System Extension: PacketTunnelProvider).
+2) You need to compile 'mac' project, this project include 'Application Extension' -> Packet Tunnel Provider (Please note this is different from System Extension: PacketTunnelProvider).
-2) Then you need to compile 'tunnel_server' which we have to run at tunnel destination server.
-This server should be also defined in: serverAddress = "10.213.175.202:8891"
+3) Then you need to compile 'tunnel_server' which we have to run at tunnel destination server.
-	tunnelRemoteAddress: "10.213.175.202"
-3) Then run the tunnel server with below config file: tunnel_server <port> <config-file>
+4) Then run the tunnel server with below config file: tunnel_server <port> <config-file>
-	Config file content: TBD
+	Config file sample: SimpleTunnel/tunnel_server/config.plist

 ============================================